 Has this happened to you at any time?
-For us, we have hit that rock bottom several times.
-Each time we hit the bottom, there were new revelations and new life lessons to learn, altering our perspectives, for the better.
+For me, I have hit that rock bottom several times.
+Each time I hit the bottom, there were new revelations and new life lessons to learn, altering my perspectives, for the better.

 During those moments, it is not uncommon to question your purpose.
 This is a natural and very human inquisition.
 The fact that you are asking yourself such questions is because deep inside of you, from the depths of your soul, there may be a dissatisfaction with your life, and you are looking for deeper fulfillment.

 It becomes painfully clear in those moments of despair that the pain and unhappiness that you are going through is because your life is not in alignment with its real purpose.

 To bring our lives onto the proper track, we need to align our life purpose with our soul purpose.
 But what is our life purpose and soul purpose, and most importantly how do we align the two?

 One’s life may have a variety of purposes at different stages.
 For example, one may find purpose in seeking education, their chosen profession, in relationships, in assisting family members, being of service to society, or simply being still within one’s self, and so on.